giry-dev/mangrove-docs/docs/kandel-doc/how-does-kandel-work/step-by-step-visual-explanation.md

 <img src={useBaseUrl('img/assets/volume_distribution.PNG')} width="500px"/><br /><br />

 Based on the selected amount of initial liquidity to be deposited, Kandel draws the **volume distribution** (i.e. the initial volume at each price point).
 In the example of a uniform volume distribution, the user's liquidity is spread evenly throughout the price grid.<br />
+> 👆
-For this explanation, we are conveniently using a 1 ETH allocation for each increment.
+>For this explanation, we are conveniently using a 1 ETH allocation for each increment.

 ## Populating Bids and Asks